MrRomo/RbotLinker/README.md

 # RbotLinker

-A simple IoT platform made for control a low bandwith robot from any place of world
+A simple IoT platform made for control a low bandwith explorer robot from any place of world